Why is "bill" spelled this way?

 Spelling Notes

-The word 'bill' has a short 'i' sound.
-Rule 27 states that after a vowel says its short sound at the end of a base word, the letters F, L, and S are often doubled.
-The 'll' is doubled to protect the short 'i' sound, ensuring it doesn't sound like 'bile'.
+Let's look at the word 'bill'.
+The 'i' makes a short vowel sound, as it is in a closed syllable (Rule 29).
+Following this short vowel sound, the letter 'l' is doubled at the end of the base word.
+This is an application of Rule 27, which states that after a vowel says its short sound at the end of a base word, the letters F, L, and S are often doubled.
+This doubling helps to protect the short 'i' sound, preventing it from becoming a long vowel sound.

 Breaking words down into their syllables and analyzing why a word is spelled the way it is will drive you to be a better all-around speller, not just learning this single word.
 This is what strong spellers do subconsciously.